Listen to the audio-only version:

 Do you have a dental practice with a great website but still struggle with bringing in local and organic traffic?
 Local businesses and national ones alike depend on good search engine rankings to thrive, and a sound checklist can help achieve that.
 To that end, our team recommends working with an expert to create and execute a local on-page SEO checklist for your website and business.

-When you optimize your website this way, you may notice more significant search engine traffic, higher sales, more leads, and even overall business growth.
+Are you wondering why dentists need SEO?
+When you optimize your website for dental SEO, you may notice more significant search engine traffic, higher sales, more leads, and even overall business growth.
 Keep reading to learn more about building an SEO strategy.

 SEO, or Search Engine Optimization, revolves around making your website as appealing as possible for both your patients and different search engines.
 The goal is to have your audience find your site easily through a Google or Bing search, a listing on Google My Business, and other locations on the web.

 It’s imperative for today’s business owners to learn about SEO and how to make the most of today’s SEO tools.
-The following are some of the most common on-page SEO basics you should know about as you work to optimize your website.
+If you want to know how to do dental SEO, the following are some of the most common on-page SEO basics you should know about as you work to optimize your website.

 Internal links are links to other pages on your own website.
 Not only do these links help the search crawlers recognize the validity of your site, but they help customers navigate between web pages as well.

 Meta descriptions, or meta tags, are short descriptions that Google and other search engines show on results pages.
 These descriptions give your website visitors a brief look at the services you provide before they even visit your site.